 PostTrip Departure: Return travel home.
 Those in the Americas may arrive home the same day with the reverse travel across the International Date Line.

 Important Note: This is meant only as a guide to what our days will be like.
 Changes may be made as we go along.
 These depend upon local conditions, our acclimatization and safety.
 Sturdy vehicles are provided to and from trailheads.
 Provided trail times and elevations are approximate.
 It should be noted that this is a demanding, high–altitude trek.
 Good health, a high level of fitness and a positive attitude are the best tools to appreciate the trek.
 This kind of travel is not best for those prone to car sickness or afraid of heights.
 All of the areas visited are remote and there are no reliable sources of medical care outside of Kathmandu.

-We recommend that you purchase travel insurance which includes coverage for trip cancelation as well as our required emergency medical evacuation coverage, prices can start as low as $50USD.
+We recommend that you purchase travel insurance which includes coverage for trip cancelation as well as our required emergency medical evacuation coverage.
 Please see our Policy section for complete information on our trip cancellations policies.
 Payment for additional services not specified in the itinerary may be required at the time the service is booked or received.